cfwheels/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 # wheels generate - commands

 These are the commands in the `wheels generate` namespace.
-These commands are called by some of the top level commands but you can use them directly to speed up your development proces.
+These commands are called by some of the top level commands but you can use them directly to speed up your development process.

 ## `wheels generate`

-The `wheels generate` command is what CommandBox calls a namespace and contains many sub commands beneeth it.
+The `wheels generate` command is what CommandBox calls a namespace and contains many sub commands beneath it.
 It's main purpose is to isolate those sub commands so there is no name collisions.
 It also has an alias of `wheels g` which allows you to shorten the commands you have to type.
 However, we have opted to show all the commands with their full names in the list below.

 ## `wheels generate app-wizard`